 - 1. Hardware Design Abstractions, Languages, and Tools: register-transfer level design, simulation, and verification with the SystemVerilog hardware description language; parameterized "chip generator" tools; high-level synthesis (compilation of hardware from a high-level language); design-space exploration; domain-specific languages and tools. - 2.
 Limitations and Constraints of Modern Digital Systems: the driving forces and limiting factors in current and near-future digital systems (the "power wall" and "utilization wall"); how these factors affect design practices and lead to a higher level of application-specific customization. - 3.
-New Architectures and Paradigms: the evolution of field-programmable gate arrays; coarse-grained reconfigurable architectures; heterogeneous and hybrid computer systems.
+New Architectures and Paradigms: the evolution of field-programmable gate arrays; hardware architectures for deep learning applications; heterogeneous and hybrid computer systems.